markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 }
 ```

-Now add some CSS declarations that apply to the `<h2>` tag inside this section:
+Now add some CSS declarations that apply to the `<h2>` element inside this section:

 ```css
 .intro h2 {